Revisions to the Standards for Registered Training Organisations

 Feedback on the Credential Policy and Compliance Requirements

-A short survey seeking feedback on the Credential Policy and Compliance Requirements was released on 1 October 2024.
-The survey sought to ensure the documents are clear, that their purpose is understood, and to identify any concerns with how RTOs might meet the requirements.
+A short survey seeking feedback on the Credential Policy and Compliance Requirements was released on 1 October 2024 to ensure the documents are clear, that their purpose was understood, and to identify any concerns with how RTOs might meet the requirements.

-This survey closed on 20 October 2024, and feedback received has been considered in the development of the legislative instruments to enact the Standards.
-The department thanks all those who took the time to provide a response to the survey, or who have sent through their questions via the form available below.
+This survey closed on 20 October 2024, and feedback was considered in drafting the legislative instruments to enact the Standards.
+The department thanks those who provided a response.

 For the most, adjustments to the Credential Policy made in response to feedback from the sector focus on improving the clarity of the document.